 - April to June 2018 – Synthesis of public comments and prepare Draft CMP – Completed

-- February to March 2019 – Finalize the CMP and prepare to present to the Planning Commission
+- April to May 2019 – Finalize the CMP and prepare to present to the Planning Commission – Completed

-- April 2019 – Share the 2040 CMP with the Planning Commission, receive input, revise and present for adoption
+- June 2019 – Share the 2040 CMP with the Planning Commission, receive input, revise and present for adoption – In Progress

 How can I get involved?